Nonlinear forward-backward-half forward splitting with momentum for monotone inclusions: Introduction

 {\bf Warped resolvent.} The resolvent operator plays a central role in the analysis and design of various operator splitting algorithms.
 To broaden its scope of applicability, the concept of the nonlinear or warped resolvent, as developed by Giselsson and B$\grave{u}$i-Combettes \cite{bui, Giselsson}, has been introduced.
 This generalized form of the resolvent has proven effective in modeling a broad range of both existing and novel monotone inclusion algorithms, thereby offering a unified and flexible framework for algorithm design in monotone operator theory.
 The primary motivation behind introducing warped resolvent lies in leveraging a strategically designed kernel, customized to match the inherent structure of an inclusion problem, to establish streamlined frameworks for devising and analyzing novel splitting algorithms.
 However, this increased flexibility might require computational trade-offs.
 The methods proposed in \cite{{bui},{Giselsson},{Latafat}} necessitate an extra corrective projection step to ensure convergence.
 Later, in \cite{Morin}, the authors proposed a nonlinear forward-backward splitting algorithm with momentum correction.
 This method introduces an alternative update correction method that avoids the need for expensive projections, iterates as follows:

 where $M_k: \mathcal{H} \rightarrow \mathcal{H}$ are general nonlinear operators, $\gamma_k >0,$ and $S$ is a bounded linear, self-adjoint, strongly positive operator.
 For the convergence analysis, it is assumed that $\gamma_kM_k-S$ is $L_k$-Lipschitz continuous w.r.t. $S$ for some $L_k \geq 0,$ $\forall k \in \mathbb{N}.$ Under this assumption, $M_k$ is Lipschitz continuous w.r.t. $S$, maximally monotone and strongly monotone w.r.t. $S$ for all $ k \in \mathbb{N}.$ Therefore, the warped resolvent of $A$ with kernel $M_k,$ i.e., $(M_k+A)^{-1} \circ M_k,$ is viable for all $ k \in \mathbb{N}$ \cite{bui}.
 In \cite{Bredies}, the authors introduced the concept of an admissible preconditioner.
 For an operator $A: \mathcal{H} \rightarrow 2^{\mathcal{H}},$ a bounded linear operator $M$ that is self-adjoint and positive semidefinite is called an admissible preconditioner if $(M+A)^{-1}M$ is single valued with full domain.
 The remarkable advantage of nonlinear resolvents is their potent modeling capabilities.
 This enables a comprehensive and unified perspective on an extensive range of algorithms.
-In fact, Algorithm \eqref{maincite} is demonstrated by deriving a wide range of special cases, such as the forward-backward splitting algorithm, the forward-reflected-backward splitting algorithm \cite{Malitsky}, etc. To the best of our knowledge, there is no existing work that considers the FBHF splitting algorithm with momentum, as introduced by \cite{Morin}.
+In fact, Algorithm \eqref{maincite} is demonstrated by deriving a wide range of special cases, such as the forward-backward splitting algorithm, the forward-reflected-backward splitting algorithm \cite{Malitsky}, etc. Recently, Rold\'{a}n and Vega \cite{Roldan2025} proposed an inertial and relaxation extension of \eqref{maincite}.
+To the best of our knowledge, there is no existing work that considers the FBHF splitting algorithm with momentum, as introduced by \cite{Morin}.

 5mm